Natural Mosquito Control: Family & Eco Protection

 Natural Water Treatment Options

-Bacillus thuringiensis israelensis (Bti) is a naturally occurring bacteria that kills mosquito larvae without harming other wildlife.
+Bacillus thuringiensis israelensis (Bti) is a naturally occurring bacteria that targets mosquito larvae without affecting other wildlife.
 Available as "mosquito dunks" or granules, Bti provides 30-day control in standing water.
-The EPA confirms Bti is safe for birds, fish, and mammals.
+The EPA confirms Bti is tested and approved for use around birds, fish, and mammals.

 Mosquito fish (Gambusia affinis) are small native fish that consume mosquito larvae voraciously.
 One fish can eat 100+ larvae daily.
 Contact your local extension office—many provide free mosquito fish to residents.